batiste/django-page-cms/doc/introduction.rst

 Handling images and files
 ---------------------------

 Django page CMS include a image placeholder for basic needs.
-For files browser you could use django-filebrowser:
+For a more advanced files browser you could use django-filebrowser:

   * http://code.google.com/p/django-filebrowser/

-Once the application installed a `FileBrowseInput` will be available to use with your placeholders.
+Once the application installed try to register the `FileBrowseInput` widget to make it available to your placeholders.

 Translations
 ------------